 Join us on TraveLibro to follow along on our complete Croatia travel guide.

-The Old City Walls of Dubrovnik
+16. Visit the Old City Walls of Dubrovnik

 The old city walls are arguably the most famous part of Dubrovnik.
 These 16th-century walls remain primarily intact thanks to their impeccable construction, consistent care and the city’s ability to avoid conflict over the centuries.
 Walk atop the walls around the entire city for views from every direction, both into the city and of its beautiful surroundings.